openstack-archive/openstack-health/README.rst

 The third option is `cache_file` which is used to set the file path when using the DBM backend is used.
 By default this is configured to use TEMPDIR/openstack-health.dbm

+The fourth option is `cache_url` which is used to provide the url to an external service, like memcached, for storing the cache data.
+This only needs to be set if you're using a backend that requires this.

+It also should be noted that when configuring caching using a non-default backend the API server will attempt to configure refreshing the cache asynchronously with a background thread.
+This makes the end user response near instantaneous in all cases because the cache is updated in the background instead of on an incoming request.

 Frontend
 --------